idlirshkurti/DPMM/README.md

 __Thesis code__

-Two algorithms which use a Dirichlet Process Beta Mixture technique for modelling False Discovery Rates.
+Two algorithms which use Dirichlet Process Beta Mixtures for modelling False Discovery Rates in Phase III clinical trials.